Raghav67816/VortexWM/README.md

 **Note: This is currently under development**

+Some of the pirates from Hack Club provided feedback on this project.
+Thank You Very Much Thank you for your both positive and constructive reviews.
+Regarding your concerns for VortexWM purpose.
+Let me make it clear here.

+It's a passion project.
+I wanted to replicate the visuals of Operating System from Iron Man 1 while maintaining realism and functioning.
+It can be used as a general-purpose window manager.

 ## Installation
 To install this window manager as a standalone application.
 Go to releases page and download the "wm" executable because that's the stable executable I have.
 To build from source.